Pakistan ● Mali ● Niger ● Senegal ● The Gambia ● Yemen ● India

 By paying your Zakat during Dhul Hijjah, you can help change lives at a time when your giving is most beloved to Allah (swt).
 Your donation can provide urgent food, clean water, education, and critical support to those who need it most, both fulfilling your obligation and maximizing your reward.

-All you need to fulfill the third pillar- Q. Who needs to offer Qurbani/Udhiyah?
+Keeping you updated- Q. Who needs to offer Qurbani?

 - Q. Is giving Qurbani compulsory?